-How to play as Breach: Valorant’s explosive Initiator Agent | Dexerto.com
+How to play Breach: Valorant’s explosive Initiator Agent - Dexerto

 - Read more: How to improve your aim in Valorant

-Flashpoint comes with two charges, whereas Aftershock comes with one — so you will need to use them wisely during a round.
+Flashpoint comes with three charges, whereas Aftershock comes with one — so you will need to use them wisely during a round.

-What makes both of these specifically handy, is that they can penetrate one wall.
-So as long as you have the inside scoop on when and where to use them (ideally combined with Cypher’s Spycam or Sova’s Owl Drone), then they’re an invaluable tool in making a play when entering a Reactor Site.
+What makes both of these specifically handy is that they can penetrate walls.
+So as long as you have the inside scoop on when and where to use them (ideally combined with Cypher’s Spycam or Sova’s Owl Drone), they’re an invaluable tool in making a play when entering a Reactor Site.

 Breach gameplay